HewlettPackard/fusion-opt/README.md

 enhance the trustworthiness of BO, integrating human expertise into the optimization process.
 However, current methods primarily focus on single-task scenarios, which start the optimization process from scratch when tackling a new function, neglecting the opportunity to leverage knowledge from related functions.
-In this paper, we propose to tackle this issue by leveraging Meta-Learning and introducing Meta Bayesian Optimization with Human Feedback (MBO-HF), an explainable human-in-the-loop framework for Meta Bayesian Optimization (Meta-BO).
+We propose to tackle this issue by leveraging Meta-Learning and introducing
+Meta Bayesian Optimization with Human Feedback (MBO-HF), an explainable human-in-the-loop framework for Meta Bayesian Optimization (Meta-BO).
 MBO-HF utilizes a Transformer Neural Process (TNP) to construct an adaptable surrogate